32bitkid/refactorman.com/source/_drafts/css-pseudo-elements.md

 forEach(greetings, changeToHello);
 ```

 It almost shadow-dom-esque.
 It's nice not having to know the internals
 of how the element is going to consume the `data-` attribute, one can
 just update the elements' state and be done.

 There is one unimplemented feature that would also help make this
 technique a lot more powerful: setting the "type" of the `attr()` value.
 The
 [spec defines](https://developer.mozilla.org/en-US/docs/Web/CSS/attr) such
-behavior but, as of writing this, no browsers implement it.
+behavior but, as of writing this no browsers implement it.

 ```css
 .hasIcon:before {